-- a.
-Improve the understanding of the groundwater response to the implementation of P/MAs. - b.
+a.
+Improve the understanding of the groundwater response to the implementation of P/MAs.

+- b.
 Develop an improved determination of the input data to address data gaps for Subbasin-wide and local water budgets. - c.
 Incorporate locally derived hydrogeologic conceptual model data from the Subbasin Plan into the model to better represent subsurface groundwater flow within and out of the Subbasin. - d.
 Improve model calibration to better simulate groundwater levels with respect to minimum thresholds and measurable objectives.

-KSB-5 Domestic Well Mitigation - The Subbasin has developed and adopted a comprehensive well mitigation plan (see Appendix K) to fund and implement a subbasin-wide domestic and small community well mitigation program starting January 1, 2025.
-Through an agreement with Self-Help Enterprises (SHE), the Subbasin and SHE will coordinate as follows:
+KSB-5 Domestic Well Mitigation - The Subbasin has executed a Letter of Intent (see Appendix K) to fund and implement a subbasin-wide domestic and small community well mitigation program starting January 1, 2025 with Self-Help Enterprises (SHE) as follows: